 The King Power Stadium is the home of Leicester City Football Club, and it is one of the most atmospheric stadiums in the country.
 On match days, the stadium is filled with supporters decked out in blue, and the noise level is deafening.

 The atmosphere is electric, and it’s not uncommon for hairs to stand on end when the crowd gets going.
-Even if you’re to around for match day, you can still grab a stadium tour where you’ll get behind the scenes around the trophy cabinet rooms and changing rooms.
+Even if you’re not around for match day, you can still grab a stadium tour where you’ll get behind the scenes around the trophy cabinet rooms and changing rooms.

 Put simply, the King Power Stadium is a fantastic place to watch football, and if you’re a fan of the sport, it would be rude not to grab a ticket if the home side are playing on match day!